duckception/dissertation/README.md

 ## 🚀 Deployment

 The deployment of the Duck Express system is done in the following way.
-First the implementation of the `DuckExpress` contract is deployed.
+First, the implementation of the `DuckExpress` contract is deployed.
 Then the OpenZeppelin's proxy is deployed.
-Afterwards, the script calls `supportToken` method for all tokens from the deployment configuration.
-In the final step, the script calls `transferOwnership` method and transfers it to a proxy admin specified in the deployment configuration.
+Afterwards, the script calls the `supportToken` method for all tokens from the deployment configuration.
+In the final step, the script calls the `transferOwnership` method and transfers it to a proxy admin specified in the deployment configuration.

 ## 📡 Deployment on Rinkeby testnet